semgrep/semgrep-docs/docs/semgrep-code/supported-languages-python.md

 _Semgrep's coverage ethos: comprehensive and accurate detection of common, OWASP Top 10 issues in source code_

-Semgrep Code has native support for the most common web frameworks:
+In addition to rules, the Semgrep engine itself can analyze code and implicit dataflows in the context of the following supported frameworks:

 <table>
     <thead><tr>